Lucianod28/dotfiles/README.md

 # dotfiles
-This repo contains the configuration files (dotfiles) I use for vim and zsh.
-I manage my zsh plugins myself and use vim-plug to manage my vim plugins.
+This repo contains the configuration files (dotfiles) and plugins (as git submodules) I use for vim and zsh.
 To install, run `install.sh`.